 Attorney-client privilege is a basic protection of liberty.
 Yet this Friday, people may begin to find out how little the Obama administration thinks of it.
 That’s when a Labor Department rule, issued in March and launched in April, fully kicks in, forcing employers to divulge the identities of outside legal help on how to avoid unionization.
 This “persuader rule,” as it is called, also requires such consultants to reveal their own client rosters.
 Union officials laud the rule as a blow for transparency and a corrective to “union-busting.”
 In reality, it is a power play designed to minimize the opportunities for nonunion workers to hear an employer’s side of the story during a union organizing drive.
 Conveniently, the regulation doesn’t apply either to unions or their consultants.
 As employers gear up to comply, they’ve gotten unexpected help from federal judges.

-On December 9, Donn Pendergrass, president of United Steelworkers Local 1191, was indicted in U.S. District Court for the Northern District of Indiana on one count of embezzling $33,435 in funds from the Mishawaka, Ind.-based union, which represented workers at the now-closed Allegheny Technologies metal casting plant in LaPorte.
+On April 20, Charles Nelson, former treasurer for the National Council of Security Police, was indicted in U.S. District Court for the Eastern District of Washington on one count of embezzling more than $140,000 in funds from the Yakima-based union.
 The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On December 2, Timothy Casperson, former treasurer of National Association of Letter Carriers Branch 249, pleaded guilty in U.S. District Court for the Western District of Michigan to one count of stealing $9,650 in funds from the Menominee (Upper Peninsula) union.
-Casperson had been indicted in June for embezzlement and records fraud.
-The indictment and plea follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On May 3, Marcella Champion, former secretary-treasurer of American Federation of Government Employees Local 1831, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft in the amount of $4,130 from the Washington, D.C.-based federal security employees union.
+She had been charged last November.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡